Learn Amazing Benefits of Sesame Oil for Skin and Body

 Drishtiprasadha pushtyayu: swapnasutvakthvadhadharyakrith

-It means, “External application of the Sesame Oil is to be done daily as it helps to reduce all signs of aging, fatigue, and dryness of the skin.
-The massage also enhances clarity of vision, nourishes the whole body, and lends longevity…”
+This means that sesame oil for face and body should be applied daily, as it helps to reduce all signs of aging, fatigue, and dryness of the skin.
+The massage also enhances clarity of vision, nourishes the whole body, and lends longevity…

 What is Sesame oil?

-Sesame oil is a nourishing oil loaded with vital nutrients.
+This sesame oil for skin is a nourishing oil loaded with vital nutrients.
 It contains vitamins B6, E, and K, magnesium, calcium, iron, copper, zinc, etc. It is derived from sesame or til seeds that contain nutrients rich in antibacterial, antiviral, and anti-inflammatory properties.
 The oil is very viscous and quickly penetrates through the deepest layers of the skin for nourishing, detoxifying, and improving blood circulation.
 Considered auspicious, sesame oil is among the oldest oils used by humans and a symbol of immortality amongst the Hindus, as per mythological records.
-In Ayurveda, there is a special significance in using sesame oil; Master Charaka considered sesame oil most suitable for enhancing strength and offering moisture and oil to the body.
+In Ayurveda, there is a special significance in using sesame oil for skin; Master Charaka considered sesame oil most suitable for enhancing strength and offering moisture and oil to the body.

 Sesame oil, also known as Til oil in Sanskrit, has been widely used since Vedic times.
 The Ayurvedic texts discuss the ability of the oil to pacify Vata dosha, and it is often used as the ideal oil for Abhyanga (Ayurvedic self-massage).
 Ayurveda regards sesame oil as the queen of all oils for its ability to help nourish and strengthen skin and hair.
 Enriched with several nutrients, many Ayurvedic preparations have sesame oil as their base product.
 Apart from these, Ayurveda recognizes several other properties of sesame and sesame oil, including Dantya (good for teeth), Deepana (improves digestion), Medhakara (improves intelligence), Vranashodhana (cleanses wounds), Twachya (good for skin), Vayasthapana (rejuvenating and anti-aging), Balya (strength promoting activity), Keshya (beneficial to hair).
 Ayurveda recognizes sesame oil to be a Tridoshic.
 However, it is most effective in dealing with Kapha and Vata imbalances.

-The sesame oil’s healing, warm, and soothing properties make it perfect for balancing vitiated Vata and Kapha dosha.
+The sesame oil health benefits come from its healing, warm, and soothing properties, making it perfect for balancing vitiated Vata and Kapha dosha.
 The imbalance of Vata and Kapha can lead to dryness in the scalp and overall skin.
 Therefore, sesame oil’s warm and intensely moisturizing qualities can help balance Vata and Kapha.
-While Kapha imbalance can be managed with sesame oil, it must not be used when experiencing excess Kapha, as it is also heavy and building.
+While Kapha imbalance can be managed with sesame oil health benefits, it must not be used when experiencing excess Kapha, as it is also heavy and building.
 Since sesame oil is associated with heat, its excessive use can aggravate Pitta.
-Thus sesame oil can balance Vata and Kapha but aggravate Pitta.
+Thus, sesame oil can balance Vata and Kapha but aggravate Pitta.

 Soothe sun damage

-Sesame oil is rich in antioxidants and has Sukshma (deep tissue penetration) properties, which makes it an excellent sunscreen.
+This Ayurvedic oil for face is rich in antioxidants and has Sukshma (deep tissue penetration) properties, which makes it an excellent sunscreen.
 Applying a generous amount of sesame oil on the skin before stepping out in the sun, will help form a protective layer/barrier1 on the skin and shield it from the penetrating UV rays of the sun2.
 The anti-inflammatory properties of sesame oil can also help reduce the redness, and damage caused by excessive sun exposure, and reduce the chances of any further sun damage.
+So sesame oil for the skin is really important.
+Isn’t it?

 Anti-aging properties